bradhaywood/Pulp/README.md

 and it will create a working test app with minimal boilerplate so you can get started straight away.
 Just run it as:

 ```
-$ kelpx-sweet MyApp
+$ pulp MyApp
-$ kelpx-sweet Something::With::A::Larger::Namespace
+$ pulp Something::With::A::Larger::Namespace
 ```

 # SEE ALSO